 In the end, many students in the US (and probably other parts of the world) are receiving a free Chromebook from school.
 This means free hardware they can use for mining at school – or wherever.

 In theory, at least, because in practice things are a bit different.
 Although cheap and usually extremely reliable, Chromebooks can’t usually be used for mining most cryptocurrencies, especially Bitcoin.

 Or at least they shouldn’t be used simply because, even if you manage to go through all the trouble and make them capable of mining, you would still produce extremely low amounts in terms of earnings (if any).

 But it’s not all about Bitcoin and ETH and the top cryptos out there!
-The secret is to find lesser known and less popular cryptos that can be mined without the need of impressive hardware – and fortunately there are a few options out there.
+The secret is to find lesser known and less popular cryptos that can be mined without the need of impressive hardware – but unfortunately, we don’t have a lot of options.

-With other cryptos, you would earn at most dollars per month, which isn’t really worth doing – especially since mining cryptocurrencies on a Chromebook will reduce the life of the device a lot.
+With most cryptos, you would earn at most dollars per month, which isn’t really worth doing – especially since mining cryptocurrencies on a Chromebook will reduce the life of the device a lot.

 If you really want to stay portable and do some mining, we have recommended the best laptops for the job – but have in mind that nothing beats the dedicated miners and you’re also competing, in most cases, against companies who have tens of miners working…

 In conclusion, the correct question is not: “Can you mine cryptocurrencies on a Chromebook,” because nothing is impossible nowadays (although doing it is not extremely easy either), but “Is it worth mining cryptocurrencies on Chromebooks?“.
 And the answer is generally “No, not really”.